Q&A | Polyphonic Playground by Studio PSK

 Bare Conductive loves the Polyphonic Playground, we just wish we’d got a chance to have a go ourselves!
 Was ‘play’ a central theme when designing the interaction?

-The good news is that you will be able to now, as part of London Design Festival!
-We were always very clear from the start that we wanted ‘play’ to be an important part of the project.
+The good news is that you will be able to now, as part of London !
+We were always very clear from the start that we wanted ‘play’ to be an important part of the .
 It seemed to make sense to us – it was a feature that unified both our approach, and that of Reeps One.
-I think one of the core characteristics of Studio PSK is using play, with and lightheartedness as a way to engage people.
-Often we communicate quite complex ideas or narratives, but by employing a playful strategy to do so, we can engage with the audience in more meaningful ways.
+I think one of the core characteristics of PSK is using play, with and lightheartedness as a way to engage and with people.
+Often we communicate quite complex ideas or narratives, but by employing a playful strategy to do so, we can engage with the to a more meaningful .
 This was certainly the hope for the Polyphonic Playground.

 You worked with beatboxer Reeps One.
 How were his beats triggered, and was there a mix of pre-recorded and live sound?

 We really loved working with Reeps!
 His approach to the project really matched our own, and it made the whole process a lot of fun.
 Reeps recorded a number of different banks of samples which were loaded onto Ableton Live.
 Each of these were then mapped onto a trigger on the playground.
 For the triggers, we used Electric Paint, screen printed onto paper tiles, covered by protective acrylic.
 As clambered over the or slid down the slide, they would touch the triggers, and set off the sounds.
 Reeps One also did a number of live performances with these pre-recorded sounds creating unique tracks harmonising with himself.

 You managed to screen print some really beautiful graphics with Electric Paint.
 Why did you choose these designs, and did you encounter any obstacles when making such large sensors?